All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A few things every athlete should know before starting GH peptide therapy.

 Anti-doping rules.
 All GH secretagogues are banned by WADA and most major sports organizations.
-If you compete in tested sports, GH peptides are not an option.
+If you compete in tested sports, GH peptides aren't an option.
 This includes CJC-1295, Ipamorelin, GHRP-6, MK-677, and all related compounds.
 Discuss this with your provider before starting.

 Blood work baseline.
 Get full blood work before starting.
 This should include IGF-1, testosterone, thyroid panel, complete metabolic panel, and inflammatory markers like CRP.
 This gives you and your provider a clear picture of where you're starting.

-Recovery is not just GH.
+Recovery isn't just GH.
 Peptides are one piece of the puzzle.
 Sleep, nutrition, stress management, and training programming all matter enormously.
 The best peptide protocol in the world won't overcome chronic sleep deprivation, inadequate nutrition, or overtraining.

 Individual response varies.
 Some athletes respond dramatically to GH peptides.
 Others notice more subtle improvements.
 Age, baseline GH levels, training status, and genetics all play a role.
 Set realistic expectations and give your protocol at least 8 weeks before evaluating results.

-Working with a is essential for optimizing your protocol safely.
+Working with a is important for improving your protocol safely.

 Frequently Asked Questions